qianduoduolr/FGVC/README.md

 ## :star: News
 - *2023.07.14:*  Our paper "Learning Fine-Grained Features for Pixel-wise Video Correspondences" is accepted to ICCV 2023.
-The code for training and evaluation will be released as soon as possible.
+The code for inference and training will be released as soon as possible.